Julian-Banks/Corne_choc/brainstorming.md

 - There are the foostan/crkbd original PCB's but they aren't wireless. [foostan chocs](https://github.com/foostan/crkbd/tree/main/docs/corne-chocolate)

 ### MicroController

-Use a Nice!Nano (v2 has built in charging) and ZMK is used for firmware.

 **Nice!Nano**
 - standard option, documented and will work